NSS-Workshops/agentic-ai/src/sections/ai-fundamentals-cursor/03-prompt-engineering/index.md

 **Try:**
 ```
 I'm using Node.js with PostgreSQL and the pg library.
-I need a query function that:
-- Fetches user profile data by user ID
-- Joins with the user_preferences table
-- Returns null if user doesn't exist
-- Uses parameterized queries for security
+I need a query function that fetches user profile data by user ID while joining with the user_preferences table to get complete user information.
+The function should return null if the user doesn't exist and must use parameterized queries for security to prevent SQL injection attacks.

 Here's my current database connection setup:
 [Include connection code]